Vinello28/UDP_and_TCP_Programming/README.md

 # Foundamentals of Communications and Internet Laboratory Exercises

 This repository contains the laboratory exercises for the course "Foundamentals of Communications and Internet".
-The exercises are implemented in Python and cover various topics related to networking and communication protocols.
+The exercises are implemented in Python and cover various topics related to using TCP and UDP transport layer's protocols to communicate between client and server.

 ## Repository Structure